-When it comes to baking, I like my desserts messy.
-This is not to say that I like dirty dishes or wayward, disfunctional stand-mixers.
-It means that I like desserts that are free-form, imprecise and often referred to as “rustic.”
-Thank goodness for the generations of country kitchens which devised homey, family-style and fabulous tasting desserts.
-Often involving fruit and usually containing folksy and forgiving words such as crumble, slump, crisp and fool, these desserts revel in imprecision, delightfully embracing dribbles, lopsidedness and even mistakes.
+When it comes to baking, I like my desserts messy, which is to say that I like desserts that are free-form, imprecise, and often referred to as “rustic.”
+Thank goodness for the generations of country kitchens which devised homey, family-style, and more-ish desserts.
+Often involving fruit and usually containing folksy and forgiving words such as crumble, slump, crisp and fool, these desserts revel in imprecision, delightfully embracing dribbles, lopsidedness, and even mistakes (tarte tatin, we are looking at you).
 Sure, some technique is involved, but the overriding rule is a relaxed unfussiness with a big helping of simplicity.
 Bring on the mess.

 Blood Orange Crostate with Salted Caramel Sauce